mrthreeplates/TRS-80_floppy_remapper/README.md

 TRS-80 Model 3, 4, and 4P computers.

-Additionally, this board adds support for two external floppy drives on Model 4P computers (which only support two internal drives).
+Additionally, this board adds support for two external floppy drives on Model 4P computers (which previously only supported two internal drives).

-Note: A special floppy cable is required on the Model 4P which extends the floppy drive bus out of the back of the computer.
-Instructions TBD.

 The main reason for remapping the floppy drives on these computers is to enable booting from drives other than the fixed internal drive 0.
 This is particualy useful when paired with an external floppy disk emulator.

-Remapping of the drives is selectable via software control using an "out" command, enabling one of eight pre-programmed floppy disk maps.
-Software can also set the default power up mapping (if desired).
+Remapping of the drives is selectable via software using an "out" command in basic, enabling one of eight pre-programmed floppy disk maps.
+You can also set the default power up mapping (if desired).

-A physical disable switch can installed which disables the selected floppy mapping.
+An optional disable switch can be installed, if desired.

-In order to install this board, the floppy drive controller's 74LS174 chip (a hex D flip-flop) must be removed and a 16 pin socket installed in its place.
-This board replaces the function of the 74LS174.
-Additionally, the model 4 Gate-array and model 4 non-gate array computers require a minor board modification.
+In order to install this board, one chip on the floppy disk controller board (or the main motherboard) needs to be removed and replaced by a socket.
+Certain models require an additional minor motherboard modification (see below for details).

 **WARNING**: This is a hobby project, that I've done for fun, and am sharing my effort for others to enjoy.
 This project requires some soldering and assumes you are very comfortable working around